How to stop the protests by youth

 The fifth is to think seriously about the domestic processing of goods.
 We need to think about the local processing of generic drugs for the domestic and export markets.
 Mainstreaming the processing and manufacturing at Uhuru Market and Kariobangi would contribute to GDP and create jobs for the angry and hungry unemployed youth.

-Dr Kinyanjui, PhD, is an independent scholar at Beyond Knowledge Horizon. [email protected]
+- Dr Kinyanjui, PhD, is an independent scholar at Beyond Knowledge Horizon, a consultancy. [email protected]